Case History

 Further sessions

-The number of treatments necessary varies.
-This depends on the nature and onset of the problem.
 Where appropriate Harriet will refer back to your vet for further investigation or diagnosis or for another type of therapy.